-The Flexible Income Strategy aims to provide you with an investment portfolio at your Selected Pension Age which'll be appropriate if you plan to take advantage of drawdown (also known as flexi-access) in retirement.

-Drawdown means keeping your pension account invested during retirement and drawing an income (or ad hoc cash amounts) which can be varied, in terms of both frequency and amount, to suit your needs.
-Your account is 100% invested in the Sustainable Growth Fund up until you are seven years from your Selected Pension Age.
-Then, you're automatically switched to the Blended Diversified Fund as illustrated in the below graph.
+The Drawdown Lifestyle aims to provide you with an investment portfolio at retirement that will be appropriate if you plan to take advantage of drawdown (also known as flexi-access) in retirement.
+Drawdown means keeping your pension account invested during retirement and drawing an income (or ad hoc cash amounts), which can be varied in terms of both frequency and amount to suit your needs.